keverson25/StrepsirrhineAHEs/README.md

 ### Strepsirrhini_MCMCTree_input.tre
 The input file for MCMCTree containing the phylogeny estimated in IQTree as well as the calibrated nodes.

+### Strepsirrhini_mtCDS_cat.nex
+A nexus file containing the mitochondrial data analyzed in IQTree

 ### TACT_Strepsirrhini.csv
 The input file used in TACT to help place missing taxa